top of page

 The Stop I Almost Missed

+Looking back, it’s almost funny that I considered staying on the ship that day.
 Bar Harbor ended up being one of those travel surprises that stays with you—not flashy or over-the-top, just quietly wonderful.
 It reminded me why it’s worth stepping off the ship, leaving the plan behind, and saying yes to a place you didn’t expect to love.

 If you ever find yourself debating whether Bar Harbor is worth a stop, let me save you the time: it absolutely is.
+Sometimes the places we almost skip turn out to be the ones we’re already planning to return to.

 And Bar Harbor?
 It’s officially on my road trip list.